-r/statistics is a subreddit with 628k members.
-The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses statistics, question, discussion, q, and looking for a, and they frequently recommend/review statistics book, textbook, and ide.
+r/statistics is a subreddit with 631k members.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses statistics, looking for a, struggling, question, and q, and they frequently recommend/review statistics book, textbook, and ide.

 /r/Statistics is going dark from June 12-14th as an act of protest against Reddit's treatment of 3rd party app developers.